DEIB-GECO/YoyoMut/README.md

 # YoyoMut
-Repository for Jana's thesis yoyo and fixated mutations recognition and 3D protein visualization

 Reversion of amino acid mutations in structural proteins is common in viral evolution.
 SARS-CoV-2 provides an unprecedented opportunity for ecological studies, thanks to the abundance of available whole genome sequences.